Han Dynasty — Golden Era of Legendary Civilians

 Glass Bowl of Han — Nanyang Cultural Relic and Archeology Research Institute (Photo by Dongmaiying)

-Political Structure and Social Systems of the Han Dynasty
+Political Structure and Social Systems of the Han Empire

 Political System: Three Councillors and Nine Ministers System

-The emperor had the supreme power; officials in charge of the military, administration, and supervision (Three Councillors) directly answered to the emperor.
+• The emperor held supreme power, and the officials in charge of the military, administration, and supervision (Three Councillors) directly answered to the emperor.

-The other nine departments (Nine Ministers) that managed finance, judiciary, ceremony, security, etc., were independent of each other and only listened to the emperor.
+• The other nine departments (Nine Ministers), responsible for managing finance, judiciary, ceremony, security, etc., operated independently of each other and reported directly to the emperor.

-Vassal states and counties co-existed at the beginning of the Han Dynasty.
-Decades later, Emperor Liu Che published a policy that gradually abrogated vassal states.
+• Vassal states and counties co-existed at the beginning of the Han Dynasty.

-The counties whose governors were assigned, monitored, and assessed by the central government replaced those half-independent vassal states and were directly controlled by the emperor.
+• The counties, with governors appointed, monitored, and assessed by the central government, replaced the semi-independent vassal states and came under the direct control of the emperor.

 Lacquer Plate of Han — Hunan Museum (Photo by Dongmaiying)

-Graduate students from the National Confucianism College would also be assigned proper positions.
+• Graduates from the National Confucianism College would also be assigned appropriate positions.

 Currency of Han "Wu Zhu Qian" — Shanghai Museum